Ahamedthaiyub/Viginet-27/README.md

 Within the domain of Viginet Breach Detection Systems, the optimization of code for superior performance is a paramount concern.
 This is where Intel One API proves invaluable.
 Intel One API offers a consolidated and simplified programming model engineered to accelerate the execution of Viginet's high-performance breach detection tasks.
 By harnessing Intel One API's capabilities, we can enhance the performance of the Viginet Breach Detection System, resulting in increased speed and efficiency.

+Intel has developed optimized AI software products aimed at enhancing performance in AI workloads.
+One of these products is the AI Kit, designed to deliver improved end-to-end performance for AI tasks.
+Additionally, Intel has introduced the Intel Extension for Scikit-learn, which accelerates training models, leading to more efficient and effective models.

+This acceleration in model training has a significant impact on network intrusion detection.
+It results in faster detection speeds and improved accuracy in classifying threat categories.
+Ultimately, these enhancements enable enterprises to gain threat insights more quickly, allowing them to take rapid action in response to security threats.

+## Intel® AI Software Products:

+Intel® AI Analytics Toolkit (AI Kit)
+Intel® Extension for Scikit-learn*

 # Features-